"Nothing beats a basic baked potato."

 So where to begin?
 Start with the right spud.

 "For baked potatoes, you should always choose a russet potato or an Idaho potato because they are drier and fluffier varieties," Frank Proto, a chef instructor at the Institute for Culinary Education in New York City, told TODAY Food.
 "Do not use a waxy potato like a Yukon Gold."

 Proto shared his expert tips for how to bake a potato perfectly every time whether it's in an oven, microwave, open fire or even on a grill.

 How to bake a potato

 - 1. How to bake potatoes in the oven

 Preheat the oven to 350 degrees.
 Rub the potatoes with a little olive or vegetable oil and season with salt.
 Wrap each potato in foil.
 Place the foil-wrapped potatoes on a cookie sheet and cook until the skin is slightly soft, about 45 to 60 minutes.
 Using a kitchen towel or potholder, give one potato a little squeeze.
 The potato is done when it has an indentation.

 Poke holes in the potato with a fork.
-Microwave in 5 minute intervals, just until it is soft.
+Place on a microwave-safe plate and microwave in 5 minute intervals, just until it is soft.
 Depending on how many potatoes you're cooking, this will take about 10 to 15 minutes total.